induktio/thinker/Details.md

 Expiring infiltration feature
 =============================
 Normally establishing infiltration with a probe team on another faction is permanent and cannot be removed in any way.
 In multiplayer games this can be especially unbalanced.
-Thinker provides a config option `counter_espionage` to make infiltration expire randomly based on a variety of factors.
+Thinker provides a config option `counter_espionage` to make infiltration expire after a specific duration based on a variety of factors.

-When enabled, for each turn for every infiltration active to the current faction (defender), a score is calculated and rolled against a random chance.
-If the roll succeeds, both factions will get a message of removed infiltration on their turn and the infiltration stops immediately.
-While allied to another faction or having the Empath Guild, infiltration will never expire.
-The score is based on these factors:
+When enabled, every time a probe teams infiltrates a base of another faction, a popup will display the amount of turns infiltration is expected to last.
+Infiltration should always succeed, however the probe team may be randomly lost afterwards (vanilla game mechanic).
+Whenever infiltration is discovered and removed, both factions will receive a notification on their respective turns.
+While the spying faction is the governor or has the Empath Guild, infiltration will never expire regardless.

-* Get the current social engineering PROBE rating for both factions.
-* Having Hunter Seeker Algorithm or Nethack Terminus will give +1 bonus each.
-* If a human player faction is defending, give extra +2 bonus for the defender.
-* Calculate DefenderProbeScore - AttackerProbeScore.
-* Clamp the value to -7 to +7 range.

-The chance to discover infiltration is 0.5% at -7 score, 1.2% at +0 score, and 3.3% at +7 score (maximum possible).
-Thus having any kind of advantage over the other faction will give a lopsided bonus for the defender by design.
-In this mechanic, it is important to have a better PROBE rating or at least parity to maintain the infiltration.
+The infiltration status can be renewed once per turn for every opponent faction which resets the expiration counter to the initial value.
+The duration is determined by comparing PROBE (most important) and POLICE ratings (minor importance) of the opposing factions.
+Factions which have an initial PROBE rating defined will receive additional bonus/penalty regardless of current SE choices.

+In this mechanic, it is important to have a better PROBE/POLICE rating or at least a parity to maintain the infiltration for longer periods of time.
+In addition, infiltration lasts longer on maps larger than the standard size to balance for the longer travel distances.
+On Thinker and Transcend difficulty levels, the duration is reduced from normal values.
+For example, on Transcend difficulty, standard map having two factions with equal ratings, the infiltration period is 10 turns.

 Recommended alphax.txt settings